You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 STEP 3: You will need to submit your application to a Recognised Mediator Accreditation Body (RMAB)

 Once you have successfully completed your assessment, you will need to submit your application to a RMAB within six months.
 Find a RMAB

 STEP 4: Once approved, your name will be added to the Register of Nationally Accredited Mediators.

 Our dedicated team of expert mediation professionals can bring our mediation courses direct to your organisation, tailored to your professional needs.
-Whether you are after structured mediation training culminating in NMAS accreditation, or simply to offer your staff training in mediation skills, we will devise a program relevant to your organisation.
+Whether you are after structured mediator training culminating in NMAS accreditation, or simply to offer your staff training in mediation skills, we will devise a program relevant to your organisation.

 For further information or to discuss your tailored mediation program, please contact The College of Law on 02 9965 7111.

 Q: How do I become a Nationally Accredited Mediator?

 A: Under the current National Mediator Accreditation System (NMAS), you must first complete a NMAS recognised mediator training program, and following this, successfully complete a NMAS recognised mediation assessment.